nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter10_chapter_10_sanctified_prepared_for_god_s_purpose.md

 <!-- p105 -->
 6. Where do you need renewal today?
-Start by identifying the areas where your mind feels stuck and trust that God will finish the good work He began in you (<span class="x-scripture" data-type="ref" data-book="Philippians" data-chapter="1" data-verses="6" data-lang="en" data-version="NKJV">Philippians 1:6</span>).
+Start by identifying the areas where your mind feels stuck and trust that God will finish the good work He began in you (<span class="x-scripture" data-type="ref" data-book="PHP" data-chapter="1" data-verses="6" data-lang="en" data-version="NKJV">Philippians 1:6</span>).

 <!-- p106 -->